Am0031/react-big-calendar-practice/README.md

-# Getting Started with Create React App
+# Diary App

+This project is a practice app using react-big-calendar.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts